rhythmconswiki/rhythmconswiki.github.io/parts/microswitches.md

 ## Sanwa

 Items listed under this section are **only** comptabile with Sanwa brand buttons.
+These switches have a JST NH connector on them.

 ### OBSA-LHS1F (100g)